Leopard seal: Death of Kirsty Brown

-In a report read at the inquiry into Brown's death, Professor Ian Boyd from St. Andrews University stated that the seal may have mistaken her for a fur seal or may have been frightened by her presence and attacked in defense.
-Professor Boyd claimed that leopard seal attacks on humans were extremely rare but warned that they may potentially become more common due to increased human presence in Antarctica.
-The coroner recorded a verdict of an accidental death caused by drowning due to a leopard seal attack.
+In a report read at the inquiry into Brown's death, Professor Ian Boyd from the University of St Andrews stated that the seal may have mistaken her for a fur seal, or been frightened by her presence and attacked in defense; Professor Boyd said that leopard-seal-attacks on humans were extremely rare, but warned that they may potentially become more common due to increased human presence in Antarctica.
+The coroner recorded the cause of death as "accidental" and "caused by drowning due to a leopard-seal-attack".